mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_MUSR.rst

 -----------------
 - In the load bar enter ``62260``
 - On the **home tab** set ``Rebin`` to ``Fixed`` and enter a value of ``10``
-- To see all of the data press the XXXXX button and select all of the rows in the pop-up
+- To see all of the data press the ``select plot data`` button and select all of the rows in the pop-up
 - If you tick the ``Plot raw`` option the data will change
 - Go to the **fitting tab**
 	- Add a ``GuasOsc``